SweetySeelam2/studypack-tutor-devpost/README.md

 # StudyPack Tutor — Offline Classroom Copilot

-**Tagline:** A private, offline tutor that answers **only** from your study packs and generates lessons, quizzes, and auto-grades—no internet required.
+A private, offline tutor that answers **only** from your study packs and generates lessons, quizzes, and auto-grades—no internet required.

 ---

 ## Elevator Pitch
 A private, offline tutor that answers **only** from your study packs and generates lessons, quizzes, and auto-grades—no internet required.

+---

 ## Category Selection
 - **Best Local Agent (primary):** The whole agentic loop (retrieve → plan → answer/quiz/grade) runs locally via Ollama + TF-IDF RAG, with zero network calls.
 - **For Humanity (secondary):** Designed for low-connectivity and high-privacy schools; bilingual and grade-level controls expand access.

---
+---

 ## What it does
 StudyPack Tutor indexes teacher-provided `.pdf/.txt/.md` into “Study Packs.”
 The Tutor Chat answers questions grounded in those packs (or uses general knowledge if none is selected).
 The Lesson Generator outputs practical plans (objectives, hook, steps, differentiation, exit ticket).
 The Quiz + Auto-Grader creates short assessments, collects answers, and grades with concise feedback.